Coutons/courseswyn/README.md

 # coursespeak

-This is a fresh Next.js app to build a real.discount-like deals aggregator for online courses.
+Coursespeak is a Next.js app for discovering the latest course deals and coupons.

 ## Scripts